Next Permanent Celtic Manager Odds*

-It is also unclear whether Kennedy wants the job.
+It is also unclear whether Kennedy wants the job although he’s only a best price 11/4 to get the job on a permanent basis.
 Some assistant managers and first-team coaches do the job for a few years before announcing their intention to take up a No.1 position.
 Kennedy seems content to do his work in the background, and he may lack the personality to take on the job at this delicate time.

 Bookmakers' Next Permanent Manager Markets